Skip to content

 Is 20 Minutes In An Infrared Sauna Enough?

 Infrared sauna sessions lasting of 20 minutes are surely enough to achieve many health benefits.
-In a traditional sauna this may be harder to achieve due to the high temperature of the dry sauna air around you, this is why it is easier to get sauna benefits from infrared.
+In a traditional, sauna room this may be harder to achieve due to the high temperature of the dry sauna air around you, this is why it is easier to get sauna benefits from infrared.

 If you choose the path of shorter sauna sessions, try and keep the heat as high as you can handle.
 The goal is to dramatically increase core body temperature to drive improve circulation throughout the body.